yahirdababyraybes/my-github-site/README.md

 ## What I Want to Build
 [a app ]
 ## Collaborator:
-Tawsif Razzak, What is one rule or constraint you think is most important when using AI tools for coding?
+Tawsif Razzaki, What is one rule or constraint you think is most important when using AI tools for coding?
+Add collaborator entry
+for Tawsif Razzaki